typelevel/typelevel.github.com/posts/2020-06-10-confronting-racism.md

 A [2016 commissioned
-paper](https://www.nap.edu/read/24926/chapter/14#183) produced by the U.S. National Academies of Science found that African-American and Hispanic people were not underrepresented in terms of computer science degrees (about 9.2%), but that they were underreprented in the labor force (only 5.9%).
+paper](https://www.nap.edu/read/24926/chapter/14#183) produced by the U.S. National Academies of Science found that African American and Hispanic people were not underrepresented in terms of computer science degrees (about 9.2%), but that they were underreprented in the labor force (only 5.9%).
 That study did not address the cause of the